sachindeorah/MyBank/README.md

 # mybank

-A Sample App for Virtusa Bank
+A Sample My Bank App to test Stream controller, API's call, and different other features of Flutter.

 ## Getting Started